 Effective Invasive Plant Management

-Managing invasive plants is critical to promoting balance in wetland ecosystems.
+Managing invasive plants is critical to promoting balance in wetland and upland ecosystems.
 Once established, invasive species can be extremely difficult to manage.
 In most cases, full eradication is not realistic, so the primary goal is to keep invasive plants in check so native species can safely reestablish.

 Experts often start with aquatic herbicides to quickly reduce invasive growth that is choking out native vegetation.
 While essential for initial control, they should not be viewed as a long-term solution.